stacks-network/docs/_develop/zero_to_dapp_4.md

 developers refine business models and facilitating interactions with investors.
 Two areas that Blockstack assists are pre-funding and pitching.

-* **Pre-funding.** Directed toward developers that have a proof of concept of either a blockchain application or an integration  with Blockstack’s techology.
+* **Pre-funding.** Directed toward developers that have a proof of concept of either a blockchain application or an integration  with Blockstack’s technology.
 Blockstack helps with sourcing of developers and designers.
 We can also help with direct access to our core team members that can help you refine or optimize your product.
 * **Pitching investors.**  Blockstack can help you with access to an extensive investor community.
 Prior to arranging meetings we can give you resources to refine and craft your pitch for the blockchain market.

 In addition to app mining, Blockstack offers both a community reward program.